London Soho Desserts Guide

 Kova Patisserie

 Quietly tucked in a quiet street in Soho is Kova Patisserie, a hidden Japanese dessert gem before it became a popular food trend in London.
-It was all about their mille crepes back then but now they’ve got more variety of options to choose from as well as a bubble tea menu!
+It was all about their mille crepes back then but now they’ve got more variety of o1ptions to choose from as well as a bubble tea menu!
 I would recommend trying out their Sea Salt Lava Cheesecake, which I think is their best offering!

 Locations in Chinatown & Soho